turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 ### Layers of Abstraction

 One of the advantages of using methods is that we can build methods that operate at higher levels of abstraction than other methods.
-Abstraction is a practice where less complex functionality is exposed in an interface and more complex funtionality is suppressed.
+Abstraction is a practice where less complex functionality is exposed in an interface and more complex functionality is suppressed.
 In some ways, this is like a pyramid where higher level methods rely on lower level methods to take care of the details.

 ![](https://camo.githubusercontent.com/07f5ef4748c194ee893c18089a2b6513d473ac37/687474703a2f2f6d696e6573662e636f6d2f7265736f75726365732f6363612f77702d636f6e74656e742f75706c6f6164732f323031302f30312f61627374726163742d6f2d6d65746572312e6a7067)